How Oil and Gas Drilling Could Disrupt the Arctic National Wildlife Refuge

 As part of its plan to open the Arctic National Wildlife Refuge to drilling, the Interior Department will construct as many as four airstrips and major well pads, 175 miles of roads, vertical supports for pipelines, a seawater treatment plant and a barge landing and storage site.

-The construction of this infrastructure — and the drilling itself — can also cause wildlife to exhibit avoidance behaviors, especially if human activity is high, according to Moorman.
+The construction of this infrastructure — and the drilling itself — could also cause wildlife to exhibit avoidance behaviors, especially if human activity is high, according to Moorman.

 “Where humans, equipment, and vehicles are abundant and active, the noise or other disturbances may deter animals from what otherwise may be habitat immediately around the infrastructure,” he said.